E73/E54/E39 ASHTON-UNDER-LYNE

 [Copyright picture ~ the late Alan Gartside and reproduced with permission.]

-For many years an ariel appliance was based here, as illustrated by BNB707Y
+For many years an aerial appliance was based here, as illustrated by BNB707Y

 [NP collection ~ courtesy A Collier]

-This picture of BNB707Y taken in the station yard, clearly shows the modified livery applied to tthis appliance.
+This picture of BNB707Y taken in the station yard, clearly shows the modified livery applied to this appliance.

 [Copyright picture ~ the late Alan Gartside and reproduced with permission.]